schteppe/cannon.js/readme.md

-This is a forked esm version of https://github.com/schteppe/cannon.js for easier handling in module environments and tree shaking.
-Visit the original project for documentation and such.
+This is a forked esm, flatbundled version of https://github.com/schteppe/cannon.js for easier handling in module environments and tree shaking.
+Visit the original project for documentations and examples.

     yarn add cannon-es